Recipe: Healthy Eggplant Parmesan

-Eggplant parmesan casserole is an easy way to enjoy eggplant while it’s in season and benefit from this nutrient-dense vegetable!
+That’s why we created this healthier crispy baked eggplant parmesan!
+This healthy eggplant parmesan is an easy way to enjoy eggplant while it’s in season and benefit from this nutrient-dense vegetable.

 Why We Love Eggplant